Texas and Pacific 610: Location changes and second retirement

-During 1984 and 1985, a group in Dallas developed a $3 million-project called the Texas Independence Express, an exhibit train that was planned to celebrate the 1986 Sesquicentennial of the state of Texas, and No. 610 was chosen to pull the consist.
+During 1984 and 1985, a group in Dallas developed a $3 million-project called the Texas Independence Express, an exhibit train that was planned to celebrate the 1986 Texas Sesquicentennial, and No. 610 was chosen to pull the consist.
 But plans for the sesquicentennial train fell through after the group managed to raise only around $100,000, and surrounding railroads were reluctant to allow No. 610 on their mainline, fearing that its heavy weight would damage their computerized switches.
 During 1986, the GSA decided to redevelop the Quartermaster Depot property, so they ended their lease contract and the museum site where No. 610 sat had to shut down.
 With no sentiment to keep No. 610 maintained, the 610 Foundation decided to donate its locomotive in December to the Texas State Railroad (TSR), a tourist railroad that operates between Rusk and Palestine.

 The Dallas group in charge of the cancelled sesquicentennial exhibit train donated their funds to help move No. 610, and the locomotive was removed from the Quartermaster Depot property and towed to the TSR's yard in Palestine.
 The TSR used other funds from the Texas sesquicentennial celebrations to expand their Palestine shop facility to allow storage space for No. 610.
 The TSR felt the No. 610 was too large for their small operations, but during the railroad's operating seasons they occasionally displayed the I-1AR near their depot for tourists and passengers to view.
 No. 610 performed one test run on the TSR's right-of-way in October 1987, and the railroad offered it for lease to people willing to operate it, but no lessors showed interest.